Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 We think that we could bring a better user experience, security and performance, thanks to a highly scalable layer 2 based on substraTEE:

 - Math Wallet is based on MPC that requires heavier computation ressources.
 They also envision smartcard with screen.
-A comparable to our level of security, but more expensive, cumbersome to use, less flexible and more complex to deploy than our solution.
+It's comparable to our level of security, but more expensive, cumbersome to use, less flexible and more complex to deploy than our solution.

 - Gluon QR code based transaction confirmation that requires 2 screens is more cumbersome for the user.
 Moreover, this scheme is already exposed to banking trojan with overlay capabilities*.
 Although their TPM based approach could be complementary down the road to TEE, to mitigate potential future flaws on Intel SGX.
 > *see: An attack high level description on solutions that use QR code for transaction confirmation [Are cryptocurrency wallets more at risk than ever](https://medium.com/@jlleleu/are-cryptocurrency-wallets-more-at-risk-than-ever-cf1ce9725de7)